xAsmodeus/Weather-Image-Classification/README.md

 ## Overview

-This program uses Python and the Tensorflow / Keras modules to classify Weather Image from a Kaggle dataset.
+This program uses Python and the Tensorflow / Keras modules to classify Weather Images from a Kaggle dataset.

                                               ** Runned and Tested in Google Colab **